 In a 2006 study published in Current Medical Research and Opinion, THC was administered to nine fibromyalgia patients in doses of 2.5-15 mg/day for three months.
 (8) Only 4 patients completed the study, with other subjects leaving early due to side effects.

 Of those 4 patients who completed the study, all had significant reductions in subjective pain.
-Unfortunately this was not a placebo controlled study, and there were very few subjects who completed the trial.
+Unfortunately, this was not a placebo-controlled study, and there were very few subjects who completed the trial.

-Nabilone is a semisynthetic THC analog and CB1 agonist that has 10 times higher potency than THC.
+Nabilone is a semisynthetic THC analog and a CB1 agonist that has 10 times higher potency than THC.

 In a 2008 study published in The Journal of Pain, 40 patients with fibromyalgia were given either 1mg of nabilone or placebo daily for 4 weeks.
 (5)

 As compared with the placebo, the patients in the nabilone group experienced a significant improvement in pain, anxiety, as well as the overall impact of fibromyalgia, based on the Fibromyalgia Impact Questionnaire.

 In a 2011 study published in PloS One, a questionnaire regarding cannabis use and perceived benefits on a range of symptoms was given to fibromyalgia patients, along with the Fibromyalgia Impact Questionnaire (FIQ), the Pittsburgh Sleep Quality Index (PSQI), and the Short Form 36 Health Survey (SF-36).
 (4)